synra-dev/Treehouse-Project-4/README.md

 **Author**

-this game was programmed by [Raven Aquino](https://github.com/synra-dev/)
+This game was programmed by [Raven Aquino](https://github.com/synra-dev/)